ruuddrummen/react-signal-forms/README.md

 Form features - e.g. validation and applicability rules - are implemented in separated extensions.
 The goal behind this idea is to make the form implementation both scalable and extensible.
 In most simpler cases though, the native extensions should be enough to get you going.

-If you have specific needs or complex scenario's, you have some options:
+If you have specific needs for solving more irregular or complex scenarios, you have some options:

 - Custom rules can be added to existing extensions.
 If it fits your needs, than this is the easier option.
 The validation extensions for instance provides a `createValidationRule` function for this purpose.
 You can find some examples in [the demo](./demo/src/MyForm.tsx).
 - Extensions can be replaced and custom extensions can be plugged in to fit your needs.
 To do this you can implement the `SignalFormExtension` interface.
 This is currently in (super) early development.